 For individuals with pension savings over £1 million, individual protection 2016 fixed the L T A for the holder at a relevant amount but no more than £1.25 million.
 This means the individual’s L T A can range from £1 million to £1.25 million.
 The member can continue to contribute to their pension scheme to build up further benefits without losing this protection.
 If the holder’s protected L T A at retirement is lower than £1,073,100, the pension commencement lump sum limit of £268,275 would apply.

-Subject to certain restrictions individuals can submit applications for individual protection 2016 up to 5 April 2025.
-These can be submitted online on the HMRC website.
+Subject to certain restrictions individuals could submit applications for individual protection 2016 up to 5 April 2025 on the HMRC website.
+However, if a member has benefits in a public service pension scheme affected by the McCloud remedy, they can still apply to HMRC for Individual Protection 2016.
+The deadline for applying is 5 April 2027.

 Lifetime Allowance (L T A)

-The L T A was the limit on the amount of savings that an individual can build up in all their pension arrangements without incurring a tax charge before 6 April 2024.
+The L T A was the limit on the amount of savings that an individual could build up in all their pension arrangements without incurring a tax charge before 6 April 2024.

 See archived PTM080000 for more information.